wp-plugins/contact-form-manager/readme.txt

 == Frequently Asked Questions ==

+= ★ My forms are gone when I upgraded to latest version !!! ★ =

+Afraid not!
+Please deactivate and reactivate the plugin.
+All your forms should come back.
+If they don't, please contact our  [support desk](http://xyzscripts.com/support/ "XYZScripts Support").

 = 1.
 The Contact Form Manager is not working properly. =

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
 Make sure all files of the `contact form manager` plugin are uploaded to the folder `wp-content/plugins/`